nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 /, string
 ```

 Because the `/` character is at unicode value at number 47.
-If we want the expected result of `"47"` then we'll need to import the `strconv` package and its `Itoa()` function which converts an integer into an ASCII string:
+If we want the expected result of `"47"` then we'll need to import the `strconv` package and use its `Itoa()` function which converts an integer into an ASCII string:

 ```go
 package main